 Traditionally entering first- and second-year students are required to live in university housing.
-Housing and Residential Life is dedicated to working with Northeastern University students to help build safe and inclusive living environments that support personal development and academic success.
-Our goal is to prepare students to become lifelong learners who are holistically formed, experience growth alongside others, and are responsible contributors to local and global communities.
-The Housing and Residential Life staff designs intentional experiences, programs, and activities to build a strong community environment that prioritizes this goal.
+The Offices of Housing and Residential Life are dedicated to working with Northeastern University students to help build safe and inclusive living environments that support personal development and academic success.
+We share the goal of preparing students to become lifelong learners who are holistically formed, experience growth alongside others, and are responsible contributors to local and global communities.
+Residential Life staff designs intentional experiences, programs, and activities to build a strong community environment that prioritizes this goal.

-Each residential community is supervised by a professional building staff member and student resident assistants who work together to maintain close contact with students to help make their experience living in university housing a positive one.
-Housing and Residential Life staff are trained in facilities management, community engagement, crisis response, conflict resolution, and interpersonal communications.
+Each residential community is supervised by a professional building staff member (residence director) and student resident assistants (RAs) who work together to maintain close contact with students to help make their experience living in university housing a positive one.
+Both Housing and Residential Life staff are trained in facilities management, community engagement, crisis response, conflict resolution, and interpersonal communications.

 A central component of the residential experience for first-year students is Living Learning Communities.
 LLCs bring together students with a shared personal or academic interest to learn and grow as a community during their first year at Northeastern.